Families of Berkovich spaces: The fiberwise exactness locus

-\trois{caseyrelf} {\em Assume that~$y\in B$.} Let~$E$ be as above, and let~$U$ be the~$X$-flatness locus of~$\sch E$; it is a Zariski-open subset of~$Y$ by th.~\ref{thflatloc}.
-Now it follows from lemma~\ref{isofiber} that~$\ell$ is an isomorphism at every point of~$U\cap E$.
-This shows: that the constructible set~$U\cap E$ is open, hence Zariski-open by lemma~\ref{constopen}; and that~$\sch E$ is locally free on~$U\cap E$.
-Hence~$U\cap E$ is a Zariski-open subset of~$Y$ containing~$y$, contained in~$B$, and on which~$\sch E$ is locally free; this proves~ii).
+Assume that~$y\in B$.
+Let~$U$ be the~$X$-flat locus of~$\mathscr E$; it is a Zariski-open subset of~$Y$ by Theorem \ref{thm-flatloc-zaropen}.
+It follows from Lemma~\ref{lem-iso-fiber} that~$\ell$ is an isomorphism at every point of~$U\cap E$.
+This shows that the constructible set~$U\cap E$ is open, hence Zariski-open by \cite{berkovich1993}, \Cor 2.6.6, and that~$\mathscr E$ is locally free on~$U\cap E$.
+Hence~$U\cap E$ is a Zariski-open subset of~$Y$ containing~$y$, contained in~$B$, and on which~$\mathscr E$ is locally free; this proves~(2). \end{proof}